Click on a header on the header panel above to get directed to the main sections of this documentation

 |CADD raw score

 |Pathway||Gene pair AB|

-We provide here some tutorials concerning certain aspects of the interpretation of results.
-In case you would like to see a tutorial regarding a specific topic in ORVAL, you can contact us.
+In case you would like to see a specific tutorial in ORVAL, you can contact us.

 Prioritisation of digenic variant combinations